Injera – the delicious national dish of Ethiopia – East Africa

-Ethiopian cuisine is very tasty and famous mainly because of injera.
+Ethiopian cuisine is delicious and famous mainly because of injera.
 There are also different varieties of injera: nech (white injera), kay (red injera) and tikur (black injera).

-Althouth it requires some practice not to get dirty, eating injera with your hands can be fun experience.
-The trick is to grab the stew and solid ingredients with the dough – like a wrap style of eating.
+Although it requires some practice not to get dirty, eating injera with your hands can be a fun experience.
+The trick is to grab the stew and robust ingredients with the dough – like a wrap style of eating.

 ℹ️ Injera preparation – How to make Injera

 To prepare injera you need few ingredients.
-Making injera is very similar to prepare pancakes of French crepes.
+Making injera is very similar to cook pancakes of French crepes.